-Agata Handley (Dr) is Assistant Professor in the The Institute of English Studies of the University of Łódź.
-She works in the Department of Canadian, Intermedial and Postcolonial Studies.
-Her main areas of academic interest are the culture of the English North, and contemporary British and Canadian literature, recently with a special focus on intermedial issues.
-From 2009 she is a member of the Editorial Team of Text Matters: A Journal of Literature, Theory and Culture.
-Her book Constructing Identity: Continuity, Otherness and Revolt in the Poetry of Tony Harrison was published in 2016 by Peter Lang Publishing.
-She has also written numerous articles and taken part in several projects concerned with different aspects of European culture.
-She teaches British Literature, British Culture and Academic Writing, and is interested in innovative teaching methodologies, among others project-based learning and the “Mantle of the Expert” teaching method, which utilises drama and theatre techniques in the learning/teaching process.
-Her current research concerns contemporary ekphrasis in anglophone literature and culture.
+Agata Handley (Dr.) is Assistant Professor in the Institute of English Studies at the University of Łódź.
+She works in the Department of British Literature and Culture.
+Her main areas of academic interest are: contemporary British poetry; the culture of the English North; and a special focus on memory studies and intermedial issues.
+From 2011 she has been a member of the Editorial Team of Text Matters: A Journal of Literature, Theory and Culture .
+Her book Constructing Identity: Continuity, Otherness and Revolt in the Poetry of Tony Harrison was published in 2016 by Peter Lang Publishing (a revised and extended second edition is due to appear in 2021).
+She has also written articles on, and taken part in several projects concerned with, different aspects of European culture.
+She teaches British Literature, British Culture and Academic Writing, and is interested in innovative teaching methodologies, including project-based learning and the “Mantle of the Expert” teaching method, which utilises drama and theatre techniques in the learning/teaching process.
+Her current research concerns contemporary ekphrasis in anglophone literature and culture, and intertextuality in music video.

 Wielka Wojna: W Rocznicę Wybuchu: Projekt Fundacji Współpracy Polsko Niemieckiej (The Great War: On the Anniversary of the Commencement of War: The Project of the Foundation for Polish-Austrian Cooperation) 00488/2014/TM.
-Role: wykonawca, 2014-16.
+Role: wykonawca/ research team member 2014-16.

 - Constructing Identity: Continuity, Otherness and Revolt in the Poetry of Tony Harrison.
 Frankfurt am Main: Peter Lang, 2016.